 Rajeev works on Transit Oriented Development projects to create safe access and better living and walking environments around transit nodes.
 His work includes photographic documentation, data collection, analysis, mapping, graphical representation, formulation of proposals, and final reports.
 Rajeev holds a Bachelor’s degree in Architecture from B.M.S College of Engineering, Bangalore and a Master’s degree in Urban Design from CEPT University, Ahmedabad.

 About the Series

 This is the third webinar in a 4-part monthly series exploring TOD for Indian cities.
 Previous webinars focused on understanding TOD principles and design interventions (Jun 28), and policy and regulations (July 12).
 The next webinar will address financing TOD (Sept 20).

 Explore the Collection

-This training is part of a suite of learning products linked with the following WRI publication.
+This resource is part of a suite of learning products linked with the following publication.